Newfoundland Cruise itinerary

 L’Anse aux Meadows, A UNESCO World Heritage Site, is the only authenticated former Norse settlement in North America.
 The archaeological remains found here in 1960 date to approximately 1000 AD.
 Amazingly, the location of the ruins was first established by a close reading of the Viking sagas.

 Today, a superb interpretive centre and reconstructions of the several Norse-style sod buildings make L’Anse aux Meadows a must-see for any visitor to Newfoundland.

-The wild and windswept coast of southern Newfoundland is home to a few remaining outport communities, still largely cut off from mainstream travel.
+The wild and windswept coast of southern Newfoundland is home to a few remaining outport communities.
 Visits here are often a highlight of our trips.
-There are many unique bays and coves to explore via Zodiac or land excursions.
-Again, autumnal hues among the low-lying vegetation will keep photographers and botanists reaching for their cameras!

-On the final day of our expedition, we sail though the historic Narrows and into St. John’s harbour.
+On the final day of our expedition, we sail back though the Narrows and into St. John’s harbour.
 We will say our farewells and begin the process of departure.
-Staff will be on hand to assist you with luggage and transportation arrangements.
+The expedition team will be on hand to assist you with luggage and transportation arrangements.